tedorellana/learning/SAA-C03.md

 ## Access control lists (ACLs) ##
 Are one of the resource-based options (see Overview of managing access) that you can use to manage access to your buckets and objects.
 You can use ACLs to grant basic read/write permissions to other AWS accounts.

+## Security Groups ##
+AWS Security Groups help you secure your cloud environment by controlling how traffic will be allowed into your EC2 machines.
+With Security Groups, you can ensure that all the traffic that flows at the instance level is only through your established ports and protocols.

+## Classless Inter-Domain Routing (CIDR) ##
+Is an IP address allocation method that improves data routing efficiency on the internet.
+Every machine, server, and end-user device that connects to the internet has a unique number, called an IP address, associated with it.
+Devices find and communicate with one another by using these IP addresses.
+Organizations use CIDR to allocate IP addresses flexibly and efficiently in their networks.

+## Amazon EMR (previously called Amazon Elastic MapReduce) ##
+Is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark , on AWS to process and analyze vast amounts of data.